 Related Schools & Departments

-Took the First Year seminar in she learned what it means to be a college history major and how to write an effective research paper.
+Kimberly took the "First Year Seminar" and learned critical skills for a college history major, like how to write an effective research paper.

 More Student Paths